shalivan/shalivan.github.io/_posts/ART/13-01-01-Architecture.md

 is both the physical and material solid-stuff of the built environment and its void-space.
 It is meant to capture the relationship between solid form and void-form

 - **Plane Layout** - indoor, outdoor, connection
-- **Pace** - change frequency over time by density over sopace (close spaceing make illusion of fast movement) Repetiton and Rythm
+- **Pace** - change frequency over time by density over space (close spacing make illusion of fast movement) Repetition and Rhythm

 | | |